 Henry Montgomery was the Inspector of the Atchison, Topeka, and Santa Fe Railway from 1896 to 1923, patenting a design that he called the Safety Dial.
 It had marginal minute numbers that were all upright (not radial like other dials), red five minute subs that were slightly larger than the other minutes, and a '6' in the seconds bit that was smaller than the other hour numbers.

 The 24-hour dials were an import requirement for Canadian railways, which adopted this standard in the mid 1880s.
-The 13 to 24-hour Arabic markers were generally inside of the 12-hour ring, and the variations were extraordinary.
-Roman/Arabic dials were common and could also be found in Montgomery styles.
+The 13 to 24-hour Arabic markers were generally inside of the 12-hour ring, and there were many variations.
+Dials with combinations of Roman and Arabic characters together were common and could also be found in Montgomery styles.

 Elgin, Rockford, and Waltham were the only American factories that made pocket watch wind-indicators in quantity.
 When the watch is fully wound the indicator hand is starting at zero, marking the passing of the hours as the mainspring unspools.
-Note that the Rockford dial in the photo has the word "Wind" where the 24-hour marker is placed as a reminder to its owner.
+Note that the Rockford dial in the photo has the word "Wind" where the 24-hour marker is placed as a reminder.

 Josiah Moorehouse emigrated to America in 1854, eventually becoming employed as a dial painter by Nashua, Waltham, and Edward Howard while inventing his own distinctive style.
-Daniel O'Hara first worked for Waltham making watch cases, pairing with Edwin Weatherbee around 1890 in what would become the O'Hara Dial Co, makers of colored and decorative watch dials.
-Legitimate examples of both styles are prized by collectors.
+Daniel O'Hara first worked for Waltham making watch cases, pairing with Edwin Weatherbee around 1890 in what would become the O'Hara Dial Co, makers of colored watch dials.

 Louis Ferguson of Louisiana applied for a patent on his design in November of 1907, which was granted a year later.
 He produced porcelain dials for many local factories, and they are valuable, so check the back of the dial for the appropriate patent stamps.
 Hands were originally supplied with the dial, and note the intentional color match between the hands and the numerals.

-Celluloid was widely used in the film industry, though it was used for dials by a few watch companies.
-Invented in the 1860s, celluloid was one of the very first thermoplastics, which was a polymer based on camphor, a natural form of wax harvested from evergreen trees.
+Celluloid was a perfect medium for the film industry, though it was used for dials by a few watch companies.
+Invented in the 1860s, it was one of the very first thermoplastics, a polymer based on camphor, a natural form of wax harvested from evergreen trees.

 Melamine was an early laminate made with formaldehyde, arising from war-time material shortages during World War II and used in place of enamel.
 Melamine dials have a flat, dull look and surface cracks that will only worsen as they age and deteriorate.